skovy/skovy.dev/content/blog/measuring-frontend-performance-in-modern-browsers/index.md

   - typescript
 ---

-Up until a few months ago I had almost no idea how to think about "frontend performance," what it means, or how to measure it.
+Up until a few months ago I had no idea how to think about frontend performance, what it means, or how to measure it.
 Previously, I've looked at server response times and often assumed if that was "fast" the whole user experience would be "fast."
 However, there's a lot more to the performance of an application and the overall user experience.
-There are experts that know way more on this topic, but this is an overview of what I learned after a few months of trying to understand and implement frontend performance metrics.
+This is an overview of what I learned after a few months of trying to understand and implement frontend performance metrics.

 ### What is frontend performance?